derrickshowers/derrickshowersCom-legacy/README.md

     npm run requirejs

 Switching the source in the head tag is a manual process.
 Go to views/layouts/main.handlebars to switch between main.js and ds.min.js.
+Note: this is done automatically when running the build command (below).

 ## Build